 SEO is a science and an art.
 It will take some time for your optimized pages to register on Google and then more time to climb their way up the rankings.
 Planning, patience and persistence are key.
 Track your pages and how they are trending and update them if you see them stall out.

-Do your homework and find out what’s working for you and for other organizations.
+When embarking into the association digital marketing space, do your homework.
+Examine other organizations and for-profits who are making a splash.
+Look at what’s working and implement a few things and test how well they work for you.
 New ranking trends do tend to crop up.
 For example, we are seeing significant visibility gains embedding relevant video into optimized landing pages.
 According to a recent analysis by SEMRush, video is a positive signal for Google to rank a page higher.